 What are the Advantages of Making your Shopify store Multilingual?

 How can I sell more?
-This is the question that we all asked to ourselves as an Ecommerce Entrepreneur.
+This is probably the biggest question that any e-commerce entrepreneur asks themselves.

-And one way to do it is going global.
-But to say the truth, it’s scary, right?
-Going on an unknown market, going outside of our comfort zone…but the reward could be highly profitable.
+One way to do it, especially in our hyper-connected world, is going global.
+But to tell the truth, this is kind of a scary prospect, isn’t it?
+Launching into an unknown market, going outside of your comfort zone…but the reward could be highly profitable.

-So what is the advantage of making your Shopify multilingual?
+So, what are the advantages of making your Shopify multilingual?

-And more.
-In fact by going multilingual you can increase your sales by targeting new foreign markets, but not because you just target them.
-Because you create more value for them, like I explained in this article on How to Create Value to your Audience by Internationalizing?
+…But actually, that’s not all there is to it.
+By going multilingual you can increase your sales by targeting new foreign markets.
+This isn’t just because you’ll be targeting them: you’ll actually be creating more value for them, like I explained in this article on How to Create Value to your Audience by Internationalizing.

 It’s been proved that 90% of non-English speakers won’t buy on an English website.

-So, making your Shopify Multilingual means selling to all the potential customers you exclude by just having your store translated in your native language.
+So, making your Shopify store multilingual means selling to all the potential customers you exclude by having your store exclusively available in your native language.

-First, you need to understand to which market you want to sell.
+First, you need to understand which markets you want to target.
 And to do so, Google Analytics is your friend.
-It’s the most used analytics tool in the world and will help you studying your traffic.
+It’s the most-used analytics tool in the world and will help you better understand your traffic.